rmaryan/RoboTank-ESP32/README.md

 ## Schematics
 ![Schematics](schematics/RoboTank-ESP32.png)

+## Robot's Web Page and OTA

+Right after booting, the robot tries to connect to the local WiFi network.
+Connection parameters can be specified in "OTA WiFi Configuration" in make menuconfig.

+Having a connection started, robot launches own Web Server.
+You can find the IP address of the robot in your WiFi router settings pages (making it static can be a good idea).

+Direct your web browser to the robot's IP address and a home page will be shown.
+You can upload new firmware updates there (so you don't need to connect your robot with the USB wire any more).
+Also you can see the log messges output right on the web page (this feature will work if LOG_USE_WEB_FRONTEND is defined in RoboTank-ESP32.cpp).

 ## On-board sounds

 Place the files from sdcard folder to the root of the sound module SD card.